skyguy-netizen/CarlaVRStreaming/README.md

 - Vehicle is [hard-coded](https://github.com/skyguy-netizen/CarlaVRStreaming/blob/028093afc9c29aa198c56b6f42a43d3e757108de/manual_control_streaming.py#L333) so that the camera position is always inside the car.
 Camera positon can also be changed [here](https://github.com/skyguy-netizen/CarlaVRStreaming/blob/028093afc9c29aa198c56b6f42a43d3e757108de/manual_control_streaming.py#L1394)
 - Head rotation values come from the [CarlaVR Unity app](https://github.com/skyguy-netizen/CarlaVR) built on the headset

+## Inputs
+- Input method is currently set to the LogiTech Wheel and Pedals as defined in [SteeringWheelControl](https://github.com/skyguy-netizen/CarlaVRStreaming/blob/028093afc9c29aa198c56b6f42a43d3e757108de/manual_control_streaming.py#L757) class
+- You can change input method to KeyBoardControl in the code block [here](https://github.com/skyguy-netizen/CarlaVRStreaming/blob/028093afc9c29aa198c56b6f42a43d3e757108de/manual_control_streaming.py#L1736-L1755)
+- Wheel config is in `wheel_config.ini`
+- There was an issue where the Steering Wheel would stop working all of a sudden.
+It was because the sensitivity is calculated using both max and min values from the config, but if they are the same, then the sensitivity would go to 0.
+That code block has been commented out [here](https://github.com/skyguy-netizen/CarlaVRStreaming/blob/028093afc9c29aa198c56b6f42a43d3e757108de/manual_control_streaming.py#L889-L897), and the current code only relies on the max value defined in the config

 ## Tip on driving in Carla
 - Don't crash :)